zchee/golang-wiki/Diagnostics.md

 **Am I restricted to the built-in profiles?**

-Additionally to what is provided by the runtime, Go users can create their custom profiles via [pprof.Profile](https://golang.org/pkg/runtime/pprof/#Profile) and use the existing tools to examine them.
+No. Additionally to what is provided by the runtime, Go users can create their custom profiles via [pprof.Profile](https://golang.org/pkg/runtime/pprof/#Profile) and use the existing tools to examine them.

 **Can I identify whether a specific user/request is responsible for the cost?**